 In 1932 the East Cleveland Work Camps were established to help alleviate the desperate poverty of unemployed miners during the great depression.
 Wilf travelled up from London to help at the Boosbeck Camp, where he started a furniture making project, worked on music productions as well as helping with the agricultural work.
-It was here that he became friends with Michael Tippett.
+It was here that his friendship with Michael Tippett blossomed.

 My recent articles for the Corymbus classical music website can be accessed here: